NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 instead of the defaults (21 21 and 35 35) but this comes with increased noise as well, and using a finer resolution results in longer run-time.

-We also tried to first bundle-adjust the cameras, using ASP’s ``bundle_adjust``.
+We also tried to first bundle-adjust the cameras, using ASP's ``bundle_adjust``.
 We did not notice a noticeable improvement in results.